 The statutory review finds that the PDRS objective to improve the sustainability of electricity generation remains valid.
-The next statutory review will seek to assess the extent to which the PDRS has contributed to meeting this objective.
+The next statutory review will seek to assess the extent to which the Scheme has contributed to meeting this objective.

-6 Broad scheme design remains appropriate
+7 Broad scheme design remains appropriate

-This statutory review finds that the PDRS objectives remain valid.
+This statutory review finds that the Peak Demand Reduction Scheme (PDRS)'s objectives remain valid.
 Therefore, the broad design as a market-based certificate scheme remains appropriate, despite limited evidence to assess its performance.

-However, the statutory review has identified that winter peaks are forecasted to grow.
+However, the statutory review has identified that winter peaks are forecast to grow.
 The department will consider whether the PDRS should be expanded to address winter peaks and, if so, whether changes to the scheme are required.

 The NSW Government has also committed to investigating options to enhance the PDRS to help deliver the NSW Consumer Energy Strategy targets and objectives (NSW DCCEEW 2024a).
-The department will consider these options alongside broader scheme reforms in 2025.
+The department will consider these options alongside broader Scheme reforms in 2025.

-6.2 Peak demand is highest in afternoons and forecast to grow in winter
+7.2 Peak demand is highest in afternoons and forecast to grow in winter

-6.2.1 Winter peaks present reliability challenges
+7.2.1 Winter peaks present reliability challenges

-The PDRS defines the peak demand period as 2:30 p.m. and 8:30 p.m.
-AEST from 1 November to 31 March (i.e., AEMO summer).
-Table 3 shows electricity demand data between 1 July 2022 and 30 June 2024.17 Six out of the top 10, and 10 out of the top 20 daily peak electricity demand intervals occurred in summer (AEMO 2024a).18 The rest occurred in winter, mostly concentrated June.
+The PDRS defines the peak demand period as 2:30 pm and 8:30 pm AEST from 1 November to 31 March (the AEMO-defined summer period).
+Table 3 shows electricity demand data between 1 July 2022 and 30 June 2024.
+6 out of the top 10, and 10 out of the top 20 daily peak electricity demand intervals occurred in summer (AEMO 2024a).
+The rest occurred in winter, mostly concentrated June.